The Verbal and Written Communication Skills Every Internal Comms Pro Needs

 Top 5 Written Communication Skills:

-- Proofreading.
-This is the ability to find errors in writing.
+The ability to find and correct errors in writing.

 How to Become Better at Verbal Communication